Jon Berti Player Props: Marlins vs. Diamondbacks

 Jon Berti At The Plate

-- Berti is hitting .256 with a double, a home run and two walks.
+- Berti has a double, a home run and two walks while batting .255.

-- In two games this season, Berti has driven in a run, and in both of those games he had multiple runs batted in.
+- In two games this season, Berti has picked up an RBI, and in both of those games he had multiple runs batted in.

-- In five of 13 games this year, he has scored, including multiple runs once.
+- In five of 14 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.